isomerpages/seab-corp/news/press-releases/_posts/2023-12-18-post-Release of 2023 Singapore Cambridge GCE N(A) & N(T) Level Examination Results.md

 <p>15.
 Students may also consult their teachers or ECG Counsellors in their
 respective secondary schools about their next steps.
-To complement the ECG services provided by schools, students can make an ECG counselling appointment via the ECG Centre at MOE (Grange Road) at https://go.gov.sg/moe-ecg-centre.
+To complement the ECG services provided by schools, students can make an ECG counselling appointment via the ECG Centre at MOE (Grange Road) at <a href="https://go.gov.sg/moe-ecg-centre" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/moe-ecg-centre</a>.
 The MOE ECG Centre offers online or phone counselling services to GCE N(A)/N(T)-Level students from&nbsp;11 to 22&nbsp;December&nbsp;2023&nbsp;(Weekdays: 9.00 am to 5.00 pm);&nbsp;16&nbsp;December&nbsp;(Saturday: 9.00am to 12.00pm).</p>